 The pistol grips work great for really quick minor adjustments, but may not be able to handle full-sized DSLRs at 90 degree angles too well.
 It took a while for me to remember to tighten the ball head each time I made a adjustment in position.

-There really is no need for you to buy an expensive, high-end tripod for shooting portraits.
-You likely won't be using long heavy lenses or a pro DSLR with a battery grip attached.
+There's really no need for you to buy an expensive, high-end tripod for shooting portraits.
+You likely won't be using long heavy lenses and you don't shoot with a pro DSLR with a battery grip attached.

 You can get rock solid tripods that will last a long time if you spend just a little more than you would on a cheap budget tripod.